makena-s/webbed-site/ZZZNOTES.md

 - topic menus: school + mobile projects, twine, html/css/js showcase, code templates and cheatsheets, coding resources
   - sort projects by class/type of code? p3, p5js, etc. with short explanations of each
 - nav is the same as div, most navs (vertical and horizontal) seem to use ul's or div class="sidebar"
+  - can show/hide with display:none (maybe more popular?) or width:0px
 - footer is currently pushed down 1 screen size, so it's not visible upon load
   - footerimg doesn't show up in the correct place on mobile
+- trying to figure out how to test on mobile
+- CURRENT
+  - working on overlay to close sidebar menu
+  - can't transfer scss variable $sidebarwidth to js open/close functions

 ### DISCOVERIES / PROBLEMS SOLVED
 - can't use $sidebarwidth to set content margin-left because the em's are based on different local font sizes, just use px